DNREC Fish & Wildlife Natural Resources Police Blotter: Nov. 25 – Dec. 1

-DOVER – To achieve public compliance with laws and regulations through education and enforcement actions that help conserve Delaware’s fish and wildlife resources and ensure safe boating and public safety, DNREC’s Fish & Wildlife Natural Resources Police officers between Aug 5-11 made 3,755 contacts with anglers, boaters, and the general public, issuing 80 citations.
-Officers responded to 120 complaints regarding possible violations of laws and regulations or requests to assist the public.
+DOVER – To achieve public compliance with laws and regulations through education and enforcement actions that help conserve Delaware’s fish and wildlife resources and ensure safe boating and public safety, DNREC’s Fish & Wildlife Natural Resources Police officers between Nov.
+25 – Dec.
+1 made 1,172 contacts with hunters, anglers, boaters, and the general public, issuing 31 citations.
+Officers responded to 47 complaints regarding possible violations of laws and regulations or requests to assist the public.
 A Fish & Wildlife Natural Resources Police presence continued at the C&D Canal Conservation Area and Michael N. Castle Trail.

 Fish & Wildlife Natural Resources Police in the Community